 - 1 3 lb Pork Tenderloin Can be 1 or 2 pieces

-- 2 tbsp Dry Rub Use your favorite
+- 2 tablespoon Dry Rub Use your favorite

 - Mixed Vegetables to grill Optional

-- Brush olive oil all over the pork tenderloins, then season with your favorite dry rub and about 2 tsp each salt and pepper, if your dry rub doesn't have much salt.
+- Brush olive oil all over the pork tenderloins, then season with your favorite dry rub and about 2 teaspoon each salt and pepper, if your dry rub doesn't have much salt.